-The Yugoslav experience, which Moscow was finally compelled to endorse, provided a beacon for the other Communist régimes; this shone all the brighter for the militant non-alignment that characterised Yugoslavia's While the Soviet position on the international scene. leaders seem prepared for the present not to meddle in Yugoslav affairs, there is every reason to believe that in the event of difficulties in the post-Tito period, they would not hesitate to avail themselves of them in an effort to bring Yugoslavia back into their orbit.
-Everything will hinge on the capacity of the institutions and of the men that take up the torch to preserve the continuity of the current In this respect, the efforts made political line. to strenghten the institutions and in particular to ensure that the machinery established for the succession will function smoothly would seem to indicate that Yugoslavia has a good chance of being able to press on with its national experiment.
+While the Soviet leaders seem prepared for the present not to meddle in Yugoslav affairs, there is every reason to believe that in the event of difficulties in the post-Tito period, they would not hesitate to take advantage of them in an effort to bring Yugoslavia back into their orbit.
+Everything will hinge on the capacity of the institutions and of the men who inherit the leadership to preserve the continuity of the current political line.
+The efforts made to strengthen the institutions and in particular to ensure that the machinery established for the succession will function smoothly would seem to indicate that Yugoslavia has a good chance of being able to press on with its national experiment.